bpurslow/catopedia/README.md

 ### Issues
 - Fonts are loaded in externally, hence slow load time.
-Ideally would be moved to a local file
+Ideally would be moved to a local file and webpack needs to be setup to deal specifically with them
 - Carousel like button does not work, need to pass a function through better to trigger the like
 - In line with above, the likes are kept temporarily and not ideally.